Why New Relic

 With the business so dependent on online sales, it’s crucial that the team behind luisaviaroma.com is always at the top of its game.
 Fabio Testa, software architect, compares his team’s approach to that of a startup.
 “We are always cutting edge,” he says, “always searching for new tools.”

 Three years ago, Luisa Via Roma added New Relic to that list.
 Before then, the company had access to performance data only in the production environment.
-Now, thanks to a range of New Relic Software Analytics products, Fabio and his colleagues enjoy deep, real-time visibility into site performance on both the front and back ends.
+Now, thanks to New Relic, Fabio and his colleagues enjoy deep, real-time visibility into site performance on both the front and back ends.

 “Before New Relic, we had great difficulty reproducing the different behaviors, the different patterns of utilization, the user flows.
 Now, we can do it all.”